Continental Lite

 Continental Lite was a short-lived subsidiary brand of Continental Airlines established in 1993.
-The airline folded in 1995 after losing what has been reported in the press as between $140 million or (US) $300 million.
+The airline folded in 1995 after losing what has been reported in the press as between $140 million and $300 million.

 History

 Continental Lite was developed by Continental Airlines to counter the rise of low-cost start up carriers.
 This despite the fact that Continental had some of the lowest costs in the airline industry due to many of the trade labor unions agreements being tossed out during Frank Lorenzo's reign with Continental through Chapter 11 bankruptcy.

 The airline was originally informally known as CALite within Continental; the "Continental Lite" name was formally adopted in 1994.
 It expanded to serve 45 cities in 1994, primarily on the East Coast, and came to account for a third of Continental's total capacity.
 After Gordon Bethune took over as the CEO of Continental in 1994, Continental began to distance itself from the service.